 Category Definition Basis for recognition of ECL Performing The debtor has a low risk of default and a strong capacity to meet contractual cash flows.
 12-month ECL Doubtful Amount is > 30 days past due or there has been a significant increase in credit risk since initial recognition.
 Lifetime ECL - not credit impaired Default Amount is > 90 days past due or there is evidence indicating the asset is credit impaired.
-Lifetime ECL - credit impaired Write -off There is evidence indicating that the debtor is in severe financial difficulty and the Company has no realistic prospect of recovery or the debtor is two years past due.
+Lifetime ECL - credit impaired Write -off There is evidence indicating that the debtor is in severe financial difficulty and the Company has no realistic prospect of recovery.
 Amount is written off i) Trade receivables